Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Experimental Evaluation

+In our final analysis, we explore the critical factors that significantly influence the performance of our Path Language Modeling (PLM) framework.
+These factors include the properties of sampled paths (e.g., sample size and path length), model parameter size, and the utilization of KG Constraint Decoding (KGCD).
+We also assess the impact of direct embedding learning within the model architecture.

+{\bf Impact of Direct Embedding Learning} In this initial analysis, we aim to understand the impact of learning a new set of embeddings specifically for the path language modeling task instead of initializing them with knowledge graph embeddings as proposed in the original PLM framework.
+Table~\ref{tab:ablation-embedding} presents results obtained by training PLM and PEARLM with different embedding initializations.
+Both models used a sample size of 250 and distilgpt2 as the base, inferring their recommendations using KGCD to reduce the combinatory number of experiments.
+The results highlight that direct learning profoundly impacts the model's ability to produce relevant recommendation products and is the principal reason for PEARLM's significant gains compared to the state-of-the-art.

+{\bf Impact of Graph Constraint Decoding.} In a second analysis, we explore the impact of KG Constraint Decoding (KGCD) and its transferability, applying it to PLM and omitting it in PEARLM for utility measurements, using NDCG as a proxy.
+We measure PFR@K at maximum path lengths for all benchmarked models, demonstrating that utilizing KGCD results in a PFR@K of 1 Table~\ref{tab:ablation-gcd} shows that although omitting KGCD can slightly enhance the utility of the produced recommendations, its benefits in terms of path faithfulness are significant.
+Generally, a smaller value of PFR@K can only be achieved with KGCD if, for a given user, there are fewer than \(k\) top-\(k\) size paths connecting the user to unseen products.
+This highlights that KGCD may be limited by larger top-\(k\) sizes or when a user is not connected to a sufficient number of items.

-\textbf{Ablation on Model Size and Sample Size.} Table~\ref{tab:rq3-utility-by-sample} elucidates the relationship between model architecture and sample size, emphasizing the contrasts between 3-hop and 5-hop paths.
-As highlighted in prior research \cite{10.1145/3397271.3401051, wang2018explainable}, longer paths capture diverse entity relationships but may sacrifice interpretability.
-The extended 5-hop paths can introduce complexity and potential noise to learning, whereas 3-hop paths produce more transparent recommendations, closely aligned with users' historical interactions.
+{\bf Impact of Model and Sample Size.} Table~\ref{tab:rq3-utility-by-sample} elucidates the intricate relationship between model architecture and sample size, contrasting the effects of 3-hop and 5-hop paths across different configurations of PEARLM, based on GPT2 architecture variants (distil, medium, large).
+Prior research \cite{wang2018explainable} shows that while longer paths capture a richer diversity of entity relationships, they may compromise interpretability due to increased complexity and noise.

-For the 3-hop paths on ML1M, distilgpt2 and gpt2 manifest optimal NDCGs at larger sample sizes.
-However, the ostensibly more sophisticated gpt2-large attains only marginally lesser performance, suggesting potential diminishing returns with model upscaling.
-In contrast, on LFM1M, distilgpt2 consistently outperforms, achieving peak NDCGs at sample sizes of 500 and 1000, highlighting the intricate relationship between model efficiency and sample size.
+For the 3-hop paths on the ML1M dataset, distilPEARLM achieves optimal NDCGs at larger sample sizes.
+However, the PEARLM-large model exhibits marginally lesser performance, suggesting potential diminishing returns with increased model size.
+A similar pattern is observed on the LFM1M dataset, where distilPEARLM consistently outperforms other models, achieving peak NDCGs at sample sizes of 500 and 1000.
+Considering the 5-hop paths, our results indicate diminished performance regardless of the sample size and model size adopted.
+This may be caused by the fact that these paths contain additional noise, which reduces the model's ability to generalize.